Alex Wilkie (footballer)

-Alex Charles Wilkie (born 11 May 2006) is an English professional footballer who plays as a defender for Hampton & Richmond Borough on loan from club Queens Park Rangers.
+Alex Charles Wilkie (born 11 May 2006) is an English professional footballer who plays as a defender for NIFL Premiership club Larne.

 Club career

 Early career

 Wilkie began his career at Eastleigh as an under-16 before moving to Cheltenham Town ahead of the 2023–24 season, signing a two-year scholarship, initially.
-His spell there was brief, and he returned to Eastleigh before joining Winchester City on loan for the 2024–25 campaign, where he made over 40 appearances in all competitions for the Southern League side.
+During his stint at the club, Wilkie also spent time on loan at Fairford Town in the Hellenic League.
+His spell there was brief, and he returned to Eastleigh before joining Winchester City on a dual-registration basis, where he made over 40 appearances in all competitions for the Southern League side.

 Queens Park Rangers

 In May 2025, it was announced that Wilkie would join Championship side Queens Park Rangers after a successful trial with the club.
 On 12 August 2025, he made his first-team debut for Queens Park Rangers in a 3–2 away defeat to Plymouth Argyle in the EFL Cup, playing the full 90 minutes.

 On 8 November 2025, Wilkie joined National League South side, Hampton & Richmond Borough on a short-term loan.
+He went onto feature 7 times in all competitions before returning to Queens Park Rangers a month later.

+On 26 March 2026, Wilkie returned to the National League South to join Chippenham Town on loan for the remainder of the season.

+Larne

+On 14 August 2026, Wilkie joined NIFL Premiership club Larne for an undisclosed fee.